SEBK4C/SimpleCBLookup/README.md

 ## Support

-For issues or questions about the Crunchbase API, visit: https://data.crunchbase.com/docs
+For issues with the Crunchbase API, visit: https://data.crunchbase.com/docs